-IFRS 16 also requires lessees and lessors to make more extensive disclosures than under IAS 17.
-IFRS 16 is effective for annual periods beginning on or after 1 January 2019.
-Early application is permitted, but not before an entity applies IFRS 15.
-A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
-The standard's transition provisions permit certain reliefs.
+IFRS 16 will be effective for annual periods beginning on or after 1 January 2019.
+Anticipated application is allowed, but not before the entity has adopted IFRS 15.
+A lessee may choose to apply IFRS 16 using a retrospective approach or a modified retrospective approach.
+Transitional rules provided by IFRS 16 require some facilities.